 Spring is the rainy season in most of the state, but in West Texas you are usually met with beautiful cool, dry days and incredible wildflowers!
 The Big Bend Region is vast, and I recommend trying to narrow it down when visiting!
-The Big Bend National Park offers incredible hiking, camping, horseback riding, ATV tours, river rafting and so much more!
+Big Bend National Park and Big Bend Ranch State Park offer incredible hiking, camping, horseback riding, ATV tours, river rafting and so much more!
 The Lajitas Resort offers golfing and zip lines across the canyon, and the ghost town of Terlingua is a must on any bucket list!

 One of our favorite Spring Break Destinations is El Paso and Carlsbad, N.M.!
 Tour Carlsbad Caverns and explore the town of Carlsbad, then spend a day or hiking all the incredible hikes at Guadalupe Mountains National Park, including McKittrick Canyon and the climb to the top of Guadalupe Peak, the highest point in Texas!
 Take a guided tour through Hueco Tanks State Park to see the prehistoric rock art, or do some bouldering at this world class site!
 Franklin Mountains State Park offers incredible hikes in the park, like the old Copper Mine Tour!
 Walk or take a bus across the border into Juarez for a day of shopping in the old market!
 With El Paso as a base, it’s a 2 hour drive to Ruidoso and Ski Apache!